2.1 (or international equivalent) in law or a physical, environmental or biological science.

 Months of entry

 Treaty regimes explored include those relating to acid deposition, climate change, ozone layer depletion, nuclear contamination and freshwater pollution.
-In addition, an insight will be given to the various treaty regimes that seek to address the continuing pressures on the worlds biodiversity.
-For example, how is commercial whaling now regulated What system is in place to regulate trade in endangered species What of the protection of wetlands, Antarctica, world heritage and of migratory species
+In addition, detailed attention will be given to the various treaty regimes that seek to address the continuing pressures on the world's biodiversity.

 Qualification and course duration